Document

 2.8 Local Land Charge

-The DFG will be registered as a Local Land Charge and will be enforced when the applicant has disposed (whether by sale, assignment, transfer or otherwise) of the premises in respect of which the grant was given.
-In this event the Councils may require repayment of the land charge before being removed from the local Land Charges Register.
+The DFG will be registered as a Local Land Charge and will be enforced when the property is disposed of (whether by sale, assignment, transfer or otherwise) In this event the Councils may require repayment of the land charge before being removed from the local Land Charges Register.

 2.9 Agents